tmansuroglu/acronis-interview-question/SOLUTION.md

 # STEP 6: TESTING

+- If the packages are not installed, run `npm install`

 ## Make sure dev environment is functional

 - Run `npm run dev`, upload an image and make sure it is visible.